pieterdevriesch/starlink-grpc-tools/README.md

+# Forked to change IP address for testing

 # starlink-grpc-tools
 This repository has a handful of tools for interacting with the [gRPC](https://grpc.io/) service implemented on the Starlink user terminal (AKA "the dish").